 Glass and Ancient Civilizations

-Glassy rocks such as Obsidian were used during pre-history and were often collected from certain volcanic areas and sometimes were used some distance away.
-They could be split and the sharp edges were used in the first hunting and construction tools as well as weapons.
+Glassy rocks such as Obsidian were used during pre-history and were often collected from volcanic areas and sometimes a good distance away.
+They could be split and the sharp edges were used for the first hunting and construction tools, as well as for weapons.

 The birth of the stained glass

-From the first century AD, lead began to replace the wooden and stone structural frames that held the glass.
-Because of its malleability the lead could be used to make a more subtle frame.
+From the first century AD, lead began to replace the wooden and stone frames that held the glass in place.
+Because of its malleability, lead could be used to make a more subtle frame.
 From the V century onwards, (the Basilica of Maccabees, in Lyon), stained glass began to take on a narrative function for religious scriptures, bringing their message to a mostly illiterate population.

 Stained Glass through the Middle Ages

 Stained glass use continued to expand, through the Middle Ages, especially for the decoration of churches and basilicas.
-It became considered as a divine reading, to turning towards the heavens and look at God.
-This technique continued to be developed up until the XIII Century AD, when stained glass began to show its great capacity for expression.
+It became considered as divine: to turning towards the heavens and look at God.
+This technique continued to be developed up until the XIII Century AD, at which point stained glass began to show its great capacity for expression.
 The first examples of stained glass we have were thanks to the work of archaeologists.
 The head of Christ was found in the 1930s, in the Lorsch Abby and dates from the the IX Century.

-From the XII Century windows get bigger as cathedrals, such as Chatre, with its famous windows dating from 1140, begin to be constructed in Europe.
-At this time the windows have a totally narrative function and are composed of a multitude of individual images that tell the life of Christ, or a story from the scriptures and they are surrounded by a decorative frame.
+From the XII Century windows got bigger as cathedrals, such as Chatre, with its famous windows dating from 1140, begin to be constructed in Europe.
+At this time the windows had a totally narrative function and were composed of a multitude of individual images that told of the life of Christ, or a story from the scriptures and they were surrounded by a decorative frame.
 This model would last for more than a century.